Mental Health Integration for Chaplain Services

 |Matthew Stevens (Navy)||Elizabeth Putnam|

 DoD/VA Partnership for Transition Support

-Over 150 VA and DoD chaplains have completed from the intensive sub-specialty MHICS Certificate.
+Over 150 VA and DoD chaplains have completed MHICS.
 MHICS-trained chaplains are located across the globe and embody meaningful potential to function as a network of specially-equipped chaplains to address military-to-civilian transition challenges.

 *Chaplain locations change frequently, especially in DoD, but we keep an active directory of VA chaplains for community and military providers who wish to connect transitioning Service members to a chaplain in the VA trained to provide an evidence-based skillset.

 The period of transition from military service to civilian life can be a potentially high-risk time for suicidality and distress.
 For years now, largely in response to the new generation of post-9/11 Veterans, the Departments of Defense (DoD) and Veterans Affairs (VA) have recognized the need for collaborative efforts to address the psychosocial needs of Service members transitioning to civilian life.
 The large-scale VA/DoD Integrated Mental Health Strategy launched in 2010, is a prime example.
 One of the VA/DoD IMHS strategic actions focused on the role of chaplains.
-Work coming out of that strategic action has developed and evolved over the past decade under Mental Health and Chaplaincy – with one major initiative being the recurring offering of the MHICS mental health sub-specialty training.
+Work coming out of that strategic action has developed and evolved over the past decade under Mental Health and Chaplaincy – with one major initiative being the recurring offering of the MHICS training.